CISE Graduate Fellowships

 Eric Kapitanski, University of Southern California

-Computer Science — Cybersecurity, AI/ML
+Computer Science — Cybersecurity

 Eric Kapitanski is a NSF CSGrad4US Fellow pursuing his PhD at the University of Southern California.
 His advisor is Dr. Jelena Mirkovic.
 Eric’s current research interests center around detecting and defending against cyberattacks at the network level.